108charlotte/StudyBuddy-FocusLogger-2/README.md

 I then used a tutorial from CodeShack titled "Login System with Python Flask and MySQL" in order to create the backend

 COPILOT created the venv environment and gave me step-by-step instructions on how to set it up.
 I also used its step-by-step instructions on connecting MySQL to vs code.

+Used COPILOT and FLASK DOCUMENTATION on flashed messages in order to add message flashing to this application (here is the link to this specific article: https://flask.palletsprojects.com/en/stable/patterns/flashing/)